Pavanganesh3965/work_india_api_round/work_india_api_round_create_shorts/README.md

 - To see the shorts feed go to "(http://localhost:5000/api/shorts/feed)"

 - To see the shorts filter go to "http://localhost:5000/api/shorts/filter"

+-install mysql and create the databases as below

 databases created as:
 users: